-Early spring in Sheringham Park
+Natural spring highlights at Sheringham Park

 Nature is on the move, winter migrant birds like fieldfare and redwings are leaving us, while chiffchaff, sand martin and blackcap amongst many others will be returning to Sheringham Park.
-The first butterflies will be on the wing and the colour of the wild garden will be increasing almost by the day.
+The first butterflies will be on the wing and the colour of the wild garden will be increasing by the day.

 Other Wildlife Highlights

 Spring sunshine will bring out basking adders and butterflies on the wing.
 Orange tip, brimstone and peacock are particularly visible, but you might also spot the diminutive holly blue and small copper.
 Frogs and toads can be seen in and around the ponds.
 If you are quiet you may enjoy good views of roe deer and muntjac.